markjprice/cs11dotnet7/docs/errata/improvements.md

 ```cs
 WriteLine($"a == b: {(a == b)}");
 ```
 It is not necessary to wrap the equality expression in parentheses like this: `(a == b)`.
-In more complex expressions it might be necessary to control to order of a calculation, and some developers prefer adding parentheses, but here it is not needed, and some code editors like Visual Studio 2022 will recommend that they are removed.
+In more complex expressions it might be necessary to control the order of a calculation, and some developers prefer adding parentheses, but here it is not needed, and some code editors like Visual Studio 2022 will recommend that they are removed.

 In the next edition, I will remove the parentheses, as shown in the following code:
 ```cs